 Back in the Gila, state and federal biologists have just finished sneaking the next generation of foster pups into their new homes—a record 22 young wolves released from captivity into the wild.
 And biologists continue to keep tabs on their predecessors: Of the pups fostered by wild packs last year, biologists documented seven survivors—comparable to the first-year survival rate for wild-born pups.

 And somewhere amid the gold-green ponderosa pines of the Gila Wilderness, AF1346, now seven years old, is hunting elk with the newest members of her own pack.
 Last year, she gave birth to pups of her own, making her the first foster pup to successfully reproduce.

 “It’s so exciting to see the federal government step in with actual funding for this work.”

 —Bryan Bird, Southwest Program Director for Defenders of Wildlife

 We’re a free multimedia magazine without a paywall or intrusive ads—and we’d like to keep it that way.
 We believe these stories need to be told; that inspiring both a deep appreciation for life on Earth and hope for its future is a critical step toward a thriving planet.
 If you agree, please consider making a donation to help secure the future of bioGraphic.
 Every little bit helps.

-Christina Selby is a freelance writer and photographer currently splitting her time between Santa Fe, New Mexico and Brazil.
-In her quest to document the world’s biodiversity hotspots, she has kayaked the Sea of Cortez, traversed Central America by bus, followed honey bees through the Himalayas, staked out wolves in the American Southwest, and pursued lost species in the Amazon.
-Her work has appeared in such outlets as High Country News, Ensia, and Mongabay.
-Find more of her work at christinamselby.com.
+Christina Selby is a conservation photographer and author based in Santa Fe.
+In her pursuit to bring important conservation issues to the public eye she has kayaked the Sea of Cortez, traversed Central America by bus, followed honey bees through the Himalayas, staked out wolves in the American Southwest, and pursued lost species in the Amazon rainforest.
+She is the author of two outdoor guidebooks and her work has appeared in such outlets as bioGraphic, Scientific American, National Geographic Online, High Country News, Outdoor Photographer, New Mexico Magazine, and Mongabay, among others.